CheboluGayatri/CheboluGayatri/README.md

 ## 👩‍💻 About Me

+## 👩‍💻 About Me
-Recent Computer Science & Artificial Intelligence graduate passionate about Artificial Intelligence, Machine Learning, and Generative AI.
-Experienced in building AI/ML applications through academic projects and internships, with a strong interest in developing intelligent systems that solve real-world problems.
-Seeking opportunities to contribute, learn, and grow as an AI/ML Engineer.
+Recent Computer Science & Artificial Intelligence graduate passionate about Artificial Intelligence, Machine Learning, Generative AI, and intelligent software systems.
+Through academic projects and internships, I have gained hands-on experience in developing AI/ML solutions, working with machine learning models, and building AI-powered applications.
+Eager to begin my professional journey as an AI/ML Engineer, contribute to impactful projects, learn from experienced professionals, and continuously grow while creating innovative solutions that solve real-world problems.

 ---